Epod/DFIR-Triage-Collector/README.md

 --s3-region
         The region (ie. us-east-1) the S3 Bucket is located in

--os
-        Defines the output directory on the SFTP server, as it may be a different location than the ZIP generate on disk.
-Can be full or relative path.
- Usage: -os <directory path>

 --no-uploadcleanup
         Disables the removal of the .zip file used for collection after uploading.
 Only applies if SFTP or S3 option is enabled.